 So, focus on both with your team.
 Emphasize customer happiness first, and then response times as a close second.
 Now your team is focused on delivering the whole package instead of meeting specific targets.
 Encourage them to use good judgment to put in extra effort when needed to make the customer happy, while still being conscious of response times.

 Now you’ve got the right balance and your team understands that both elements matter.

 Run weekly happiness reviews with your team

 It’s not just your customers who want to feel heard and understood.
 Your support staff do too.
-People who feel like their voice matters are more motivated and care more about what they do.
+Employees who feel like their voice matters are more motivated and care more about what they do.
 Why?
-Because they know they can come to you with any problems and be sure of a listening ear.
+Because they know they can come to you with any problems and be sure they’ll be heard.

 I recommend having a weekly happiness review with your team.
 Sit down together and talk about the past week’s customer support requests.

 Start by looking at the last week’s negative feedback.
 What went wrong?
 Don’t blame specific agents.
 Take an objective look at all the feedback and ask how the situation could have been handled better.
 Ask how the negative feedback could have been prevented.

 Compare the last week’s ratings with the previous period.
 See if the team is improving over time - and if not, why not?
 Where are the issues?
 How can you solve them?

 End by asking your team if they have any suggestions.
 Is there anything they need so they can do their job better?
 Do they have any concerns?

 You might be wondering if you have time to commit to a weekly meeting but in response I’ve got to ask you - can you afford NOT to?
 A weekly happiness review means you keep on top of problems, spot issues before they escalate into something worse, and always know how your team is doing.
 You’ll see at once where agents need more training, or where company policies are leaving your customers frustrated.